nautobot/nautobot-app-firewall-models/docs/models.md

 A Policy models set of security rules permitting or blocking data packets.

 Policy is defined as a collection of Policy Rules.
-Policies are assigned to Device and Dynamic Groups.
+Policies are assigned to Devices and Dynamic Groups.

 You can think of a policy as roughly corresponding to access lists or policies on security appliances.